kmissoumi/photon-images/webdriverio/appium-app/best-practices/README.md

     npm install

-This will install all needed dependencies that are listed in the `package.json`-file
+This will install all needed dependencies that are listed in the `package.json` file.

 > NOTE: Make sure you are in the folder `webdriverio/appium-app/best-practices` when you execute this command